Pondidum/pondidum.github.io/_posts/2010-09-08-to-mutate-or-not-to-mutate.md

 	HasAll(Of T as Structure)(self as T, values() as Int) as Boolean HasAny(Of T as Structure)(self as T, values() as Int) as Boolean

-Now the last 3 methods I am happy with - they are self explanatory and do whatâ€™s expected.
+Now the last 3 methods I am happy with - they are self explanatory and do what's expected.
 The first four however I am less convinced by.

 My main problem is how I wrote some code: